 Korean Language Tests for International Students

 The Korean Language tests assess international students’ fluency and ability to communicate in Korean.
-There are many language tests widely accepted in Korea, but these are the main ones: the Test of Proficiency in Korean (TOPIK), The Korean Language Ability Test (KLAT).
+There are many language tests widely accepted in Korea, but these are the two widely accepted exams: the Test of Proficiency in Korean (TOPIK) and the Korean Language Ability Test (KLAT).
 Other language tests include the Korean Language Aptitude Test (KLAT) and the SAT II Korean Language Test at an advanced level.

 1. Test of Proficiency in Korean (TOPIK)